 After doing so, ask your client to label the big rocks, pebbles and sand.
 By doing so the client is able to identify his most important priorities, less important priorities and least important priorities.

 This can help you and your client address the most important things that should be taken care of before the pebbles and sand.
+I have used this tool in my own coaching practice and found it very impressive to say the least.

-4) Spheres of Influence
+4) Spheres Of Influence

 Following this, your client focuses on a current issue and fills out the circles to the best of their ability.